-Short-term Credit Quality Grade for an issue 1 2 3 4 Risk-weight for exposures with a short-term issue specific rating 20% 50% 100% 150%
+Short-term Credit Quality Grade for an issue 1 2 3 4 5 Risk-weight (ICRA, CARE & CRISIL) 20% 30% 50% 100% 150%

-- (i) An unrated exposure to a corporate should be assigned a 100% risk-weight if the corporate - (A) has no issuer rating and none of its other debt obligations has any issue specific rating; or - (B) has no issuer rating and none of its other debt obligations has a long-term issue specific rating, but any of its other debt obligations has a short-term issue specific rating.
+- (b) Exposure without an issue specific rating (i.e. unrated exposure) - (i) Exposures to corporates incorporated outside India which do not have an issue specific rating assigned by S&P, Moody's, Fitch, R&I or JCR are treated as unrated exposures for risk-weighting purposes. - (ii) If the corporate concerned is incorporated outside India, the ratings referred to in (iii), (iv) and (v) below should be confined to ratings issued by any of S&P, Moody's, Fitch, R&I and JCR. - (iii) Subject to (i) and (ii) above, an unrated exposure to a corporate should be assigned a 100% risk-weight if the corporate - - (A) has no issuer rating and none of its other debt obligations has an issue specific rating; or - (B) has no issuer rating and none of its other debt obligations has a long-term issue specific rating, although at least one of its other debt obligations has a short-term issue specific rating.